victorialovefranklin/Toward-Climate-Resilient-Energy-Systems/DOE_Form_OE-417_Electric_Emergency_Incident_Disturbance.md

 ---

-## In Simple Terms
 The **DOE-417 form** is how electric utilities officially tell the U.S. government **when, where, and why major power outages happen** — whether from storms, wildfires, cyberattacks, or equipment failures.
 It serves as the **national logbook of significant power disruptions**, helping the DOE and partners **protect, analyze, and strengthen** the nation’s electric grid.

 ---